Status: Adopted

 • Business partners

-• Due diligence obligations extend to the company's business partners but only those that are in their "chain of activities"
+• Due diligence obligations extend to the company's direct and indirect business partners, but only those that are in their "chain of activities"

 • Chain of activities